Beth Mead: 2021–22: WSL all-time assists leader and Arsenal Player of the Season

-In the 2021–22 season, Mead was the top assist provider (8) and scored third-most goals (11) in the WSL, helping Arsenal push in a title race that went down to the final day.
-Arsenal finished the season in second place, only a point less than the first.
-Arsenal was the only WSL team to proceed to the knockout stage in the 2021–22 UEFA Women's Champions League.
+In the 2021–22 season, Mead was the top assist provider (8) and scored the third-most goals (11) in the WSL, helping Arsenal push in a title race that went down to the final day.
+Arsenal finished the season in second place, only a point behind champions Chelsea.
+Arsenal were the only WSL team to proceed to the knockout stage in the 2021–22 UEFA Women's Champions League.

-Mead set several WSL playmaking records in the season.
-She became the WSL all-time assists leader.
-She broke the record for most chances created in a season (72) and most chances created from open play in a season (54+), becoming the first player who created over 50 chances from open play.
+Mead set several WSL playmaking records in the season: she became the WSL all-time assists leader, broke the record for most chances created in a season (72), and most chances created from open play in a season (54+).
+She again led the majority of creative statistics in the league.

-Mead led the majority of creative statistics in the league, many of them by wide margins.
-She had the most chances created (72, over a half of 2nd place (48)), most big chances created (13, over 44% of 2nd place (9)), most key passes (65, over 30% of 2nd place (50)), most shot-creating actions (123, over a third of 2nd place (90)), highest shot-creating actions per 90 (6.43), most goal-creating actions (18), highest goal-creating actions per 90 (0.94, over 12% of 2nd place (0.84)), the highest xA (7.7), highest xG assisted (7.4), and most passes into penalty area (56); second highest successful dribbles per 90 (1.1), second most fouls drawn (41), and second highest progressive passes received (192).